Rio02coder/QRIO-Components/README.md

 To setup the scheduler of QRIO, we require to build its docker image.

 To do so, first `cd` to `scheduler-plugins-master` inside `QRIO Components` and then to `hack`.
 In the file `build-images.sh` change line 26 to 29 to reflect your docker registry.
+1. This involves naming the Registry to use.
+The value for this is available in: docker desktop under the hub tab, right next to the search bar.
+2. We also require to name the image to use and specifically the Tag part.
+The value for this can be like `v001` or `v002`.
+Ultimately this is like a version number.

 Once done, get back to `scheduler-plugins-master` and run the following command: